muslewski/muslewski.com/README.md

 - Offline Mode
 - Chat GPT Helper
 - Audio Experience
+- Meme: terror on face when mobile version of website, shows horizontal scrolling.

 - Footer looks like trash.
 Make it look fancier.
 - React Router for (Contact, Subpages of projects (so that even when livelink will not work, it will be possible to see what is it all about))